-Any breach or non-compliance with these Contract Standing Orders must on discovery be reported immediately to the Head of Audit and Risk Management acting on behalf of the Procurement SRO.
-The Head of Audit and Risk Management may undertake any necessary investigation and report the findings to the relevant Service Director and Chief Executive, as appropriate and disciplinary proceedings may result from such reports.
+Any breach or non-compliance with these Contract Standing Orders must on discovery be reported immediately to the Head of Audit and Risk Management acting on behalf of the Assessor.
+The Head of Audit and Risk Management may undertake any necessary investigation and report the findings to the Assessor and disciplinary proceedings may result from such reports.